 We're here to help.
 Call 203.276.7060.

 When pregnancy carries health risks, you want the best maternal-fetal care.

-As many as one in twelve pregnancies are considered “high-risk.”
-In some cases, you may know that your pregnancy is high risk from the beginning.
+You may know that your pregnancy is high risk from the beginning.
 In other cases, a condition can develop unexpectedly during your pregnancy.

 Fortunately, most high-risk pregnancies end with the delivery of a healthy baby by a healthy mother.
 You can receive outstanding maternal-fetal care, or perinatology, at Stamford Health.